OpenSprites/OpenSprites-Origin/ToS.md

 ## OpenSprites Terms of Service ##
 This policy forms an agreement between the end-user (You, User, Your), and OpenSprites Organisation (Us, OpenSprites, Our).
 The OpenSprites Team reserves the right to terminate usage of the site to User who violates these Terms.
-The OpenSprites Team is the collective of administrators, moderators and developers that have been offically certified to be working for the Organisation.
+The OpenSprites Team is the collective of administrators, moderators and developers that have been officially certified to be working for the Organisation.
 By continuing use of this site, you are agreeing to these Terms.
 If you do not agree with these Terms, discontinue use of the OpenSprites website.

 ### Disclaimers ###
  - OpenSprites welcomes people of all ages, races, ethnicities, religions, sexual orientations, and gender identities.